dji-sdk/Mobile-SDK-Doc/source/ios-tutorials/GSDemo.md

 Here, call the `startMissionWithCompletion:` method of DJIWaypointMissionOperator to start the DJIWaypoint mission!
 Then create a UIAlertView to display error message when start mission failed.

-Finally, let's implement the **stopMissionExecutionWithCompletion** method of DJIMissionManager in the **DJIGSButtonViewController** delegate method to stop the waypoint mission, as shown below:
+Finally, let's implement the **stopMissionExecutionWithCompletion** method of DJIMissionControl in the **DJIGSButtonViewController** delegate method to stop the waypoint mission, as shown below:

 ~~~objc
 - (void)stopBtnActionInGSButtonVC:(DJIGSButtonViewController *)GSBtnVC